wangleihitcs/MedicalReportGeneration/README.md

 #### Little Advice
 - If you want to research medical report generation, you could get more data, and you could focus on the **Semantic Information** not **Visual Information** when data is small.
 In VQA task, someones found that Language is more useful than Image.
-- You could use more strong Language Model(BERT, ELMo or Transformer), maybe useful.
+- You could use more stronger Language Model(BERT, ELMo or Transformer), maybe useful.

 ## References
 - [1][医学诊断报告生成论文综述](https://blog.csdn.net/wl1710582732/article/details/85345285)